lisahuele/README-generator/README.md

 ```

 ## Usage
 After cloning the repo and installing `npm inquirer`, use the command line to navigate and type `node index`.
 Follow prompts to enter required fields and select from optional additional fields.
 The README will be created in the `./dist` folder.

 ### Demo
-View a demonstration of the application on [Youtube](https://youtu.be/eS0b1pbjl2U).
+View a demonstration of the application on [Youtube](https://youtu.be/ieveoJKdteE).

 ## Questions
-If you have any questions about the repo, please [open an issue](https://github.com/deckiedevs/readme-generator/issues) or contact me via email at deckiedevs@gmail.com.
-You can find more of my work on my GitHub, [deckiedevs](https://github.com/deckiedevs/).
+If you have any questions about the repo, please contact me via email at lisahuele@gmail.com.
+You can find more of my work on my GitHub, [lisahuele](https://github.com/lisahuele).

 ## Credits
-* Starter code provided by [UCF Coding Boot Camp](https://github.com/coding-boot-camp/potential-enigma).
+* Starter code provided by [UofT Coding Boot Camp](https://github.com/coding-boot-camp/potential-enigma).
-* Created with mild confusion by Mila Decker.
+* Created by Lisa Le.